 - First, roast the eggplant and garlic.

-- Second, while the eggplant and garlic is roasting, cook the lentils and quinoa together.
+- Second, while the eggplant and garlic are roasting, cook the lentils and quinoa together.
 All these cook up in about 30 minutes!

-- Fourth, place the lentils, quinoa and eggplant mixture into a large mixing bowl.
-Add herbs, spices and breadcrumbs.
+- Fourth, place the lentils, quinoa, and eggplant mixture into a large bowl.
+Add herbs, spices, and breadcrumbs.
 Mix well.

-- Fifth, transfer 3 cups of the mixture to the food processor and process until a fistful holds together.
-Transfer back to the mixing bowl and mix throughly.
+- Fifth, transfer part of the mixture to the food processor and process until a fistful holds together.
+Transfer back to the mixing bowl and mix.